-We can do better.
+We must build back better.
 We urge you to support the New York Health Act and replace private insurance with comprehensive, universal healthcare for every New Yorker.

 Here’s how New Yorkers will benefit:

 1. Comprehensive coverage.
-All residents, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; reproductive health; dental, vision, and hearing; and prescription drugs and medical supplies.
-Within two years of passage, long-term care will be covered.
+All residents, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; reproductive health; dental, vision, and hearing; long-term care and support services; and prescription drugs and medical supplies.
 It will be more comprehensive than commercial health plans.

 2. Freedom to choose.
 No network restrictions.
 Patients will choose the doctors they want and make healthcare decisions with them, not with insurance companies.

 3. Fair funding.
 No more premiums, deductibles, or co-pays.
 Universal coverage funded through a graduated tax on income, based on ability to pay.
 Healthcare costs will be reduced for 98% of New Yorkers.
 Most business healthcare expenditures will also be reduced.